 The Buckeye Trail passes through the park for 1.6 miles, ranging from easy to difficult.
 It joins with the Thorn Mountain Bike Trail at one point.

 Hunting for migratory waterfowl is permitted in designated areas of the park.
 Furbearer trapping is permitted in the park.
-Lotteries are offered for deer hunting as well as beaver and otter trapping.
+Lotteries are offered for deer hunting as well as beaver and otter trapping by Division of Wildlife.

 Picnic tables and grills are located in several scenic areas around the park.

 Two shelters can be reserved online or by calling (866) 644-6727.
-If not reserved, they are available first-come, first served.
+If not reserved, they are available first-come, first serve.

 Campground Shelter: This facility sits just inside the campground with ample parking, adjacent to the park's nature center and amphitheater.